Block Browser Notification Pop-Ups in Chrome, Firefox, Edge, and Safari

 Common Mistakes to Avoid

 • Blocking one site and assuming notifications are off everywhere.
-Per-site blocks don’t affect the global default — every other site still prompts you.
-Flip the global “Don’t allow” toggle first, then deal with individual sites.
+Per-site blocks do not change the global default, so every other site still prompts you.
+Fix: flip the global “Don’t allow” toggle first, then deal with individual sites.

-• Forgetting already-granted permissions after enabling the global block.
-The global setting stops new requests but doesn’t revoke existing ones.
-Always clear the Allowed list after flipping the toggle, or those sites continue sending alerts.
+• Forgetting already-granted permissions after the global block.
+The global setting stops new requests but does not revoke existing ones.
+Fix: clear the Allowed list after flipping the toggle, or those sites keep sending alerts.

 Frequently Asked Questions